openvswitch/ovs/Documentation/topics/openflow.rst

   (required for OF1.5+ if metering is supported)

-* Enable setting all pipeline fields in packet-out

-  Prototype for OVS was done during specification.

-  (EXT-427)

-  (required for OF1.5+)

 * Port properties for pipeline fields

   Prototype for OVS was done during specification.